What kind of merch can we make on demand, is there a list?

 2. Premium –> You want to monetize your brand.
 The margins on the products are high.

 For the cost price strategy, the pricing works like this.
 Supplier price + VAT + Price Rounding.
-Since there are hardly any margins, we don’t need to keep track of how much should be paid out to the artist and therefore it is not as resource-intensive in our bookkeeping.
-The artist does not have to worry about invoicing and we avoid reporting obligations to the tax authorities if you are a private individual.
+Since there are hardly any margins, we don’t need to keep track of how much should be paid out to the artist, and therefore it is not as resource-intensive in our bookkeeping.
+The artist does not have to worry about invoicing, and we avoid reporting obligations to the tax authorities if you are a private individual.

 Cost Price Method: